 This article is all about entrepreneurs’ biggest regret when it comes to business.

-I got the opportunity to speak with 50 entrepreneurs from around the world and I asked them “What their biggest regret is”
+I got the opportunity to speak with 50 entrepreneurs from around the world.
+I asked them “What is their biggest regret”?

-It is quite astonishing to see the answers and I wanted to share it with you all.
+It is quite astonishing to see the answers and I wanted to share them with you all.

 Bunny Dachs – Bunny’s Home Care